SDS-192-Intro/MP1/README.md

 # Overview

-In this mini-project, you will create at least four data visualizations of variables in the [College Scorecard](https://collegescorecard.ed.gov/) dataset and then write up your findings in a short blog post (400-500 words).
+In this mini-project, you will create at least three data visualizations of variables in the [College Scorecard](https://collegescorecard.ed.gov/) dataset and then write up your findings in a short blog post (400-500 words).
 You will study the data documentation, review the data dictionary to select variables for your analysis, and then finally produce your plots.
-In your blot post, you will detail how the data in this dataset was produced, along with what we learn by reviewing the plots.
+In your blog post, you will detail how the data in this dataset was produced, along with what we learn by reviewing the plots.

 # Learning Goals